eag1ex/best-bets/README.md

   **/\/index.js:** `every libs service/module has index.js for export`
-  **main ./index.js:** `root of application where all modules and plugins are imported` **./libs/router.js:** `all components are imported to this file` **./libs/styles** `all style/css plugins are maintained here and exported via index.scss, except for some of independant styles of components.`
+  **main ./index.js:** `root of application where all modules and plugins are imported` **./libs/router.js:** `all components are imported to this file` **./libs/styles** `all style/css plugins are maintained here and exported via index.scss, except for some of independent styles of components.`

 #### TESTS
 - Tested on lates Chrome and Firefox